|Coordinates:||18.2352 N 72.5368 W|

 Prefabricated construction elements where much used in the new Jacmel.
 Beautiful, ornate cast-iron pillars and balconies were shipped from Belgium and France, thus developing a new style in architecture, which later left much influence on the architecture of New Orleans.

-The ornate late 19th century - early 20th century Jacmel has been preserved up to this day - nearly intact.
+The ornate Jacmel of the late 19th century - early 20th century has been preserved up to this day - nearly intact.

 After the Second World War there started decline of Jacmel - and whole Haiti.
 Country experienced unprecedented downfall, which continues up to this day.
 Town has not much changed - only the formerly splendid mansions are gradually decaying.